-Source: Estimated from regional central bank publications.
+Source: Estimated from regional Central Bank publications.

-The annual rate of growth of deposits was significantly higher than that of nominal GDP in Barbados, the countries of the ECCU and Guyana.
-In the case of Trinidad and Tobago and Jamaica, the deposit growth rate was close to that of GDP.
+The annual rate of growth of deposits exceeded that of GDP in all countries with the exception of Trinidad and Tobago.
+The greatest disparities occurred in Barbados and the countries of the ECCU and Guyana.
+In the case of Trinidad and Tobago the deposit growth rate was one percentage point lower than that of GDP and in Jamaica one percentage point higher.

-The willingness on the part of savers to accumulate deposits would be influenced by such factors as the rate of return offered by the deposittaking institutions, and the range of available alternative savings instruments.
+The willingness on the part of savers to accumulate deposits would be influenced by such factors as the rate of return offered by the deposit taking institutions, and the range of available alternative savings instruments.
 Institutions in the ECCU, as shown in Table 6, accumulated deposits at more than twice the annual rate of growth of GDP, the highest among institutions in that region for the period.
 This could be a reflection on the fact that the average annual real interest rate on deposits was by far the highest among all of the countries in the region.
-In addition, residents of that part of the region had the fewest alternative savings options.
-At the same time, the success realized by deposit taking institutions in other countries in the region in accumulating deposits occurred in spite of the fact that nominal and for the most part, real rates of return, as shown in Table 7, were very low.
-This could be seen as being reflective of the dominant position of these institutions and the persistence of traditional savings behaviour, in which the rate of return is not the predominant consideration, reinforced by the limited range of savings options.
+In addition, residents of that part of the region had the fewest alternative savings option.
+At the same time, the success realized by deposit taking institutions in other countries in the region in accumulating deposits occurred in spite of the fact that nominal and for the most part real rates of return, as shown in Table 7, were very low.
+This could be seen as being reflective of the dominant position of these institutions and the persistence of traditional saving behaviour, reinforced by the limited range of saving options.